Skip to content

 What is E161G used for?

 Canthaxanthin (E161G) is a colour — added to give or restore colour to food.
 It is added during food production for a technological purpose rather than for nutrition.
+See all Food colours (E-numbers).

 Is E161G safe or restricted?